 Capital (ibu kota) is Maumere, the biggest town on Flores.
 Here, the distance on Flores from north to south is only 15 kilometers.
 Maumere has a good beach scene east and west from town, which is populair during the weekends.
 The seaport (Pelni and cargo) is northwest of town.
 The ASDP seaport is in Kewapante east of Maumere.

 Check also http://wikitravel.org/en/Maumere

 Maumere has many hotels also on the beach which stretches east and west from the city.
 From basic penginapan to luxurious resorts

 There are many Padang restaurants and Jawa eateries.
 There is Ikan bakar (grilled fish) which is supposed to eat with your hands, near the port and in the evening are warung set up near the river.
 Roxy is an useful supermarket.

-On jalan J. Sudirman nr 1 (the road to Larantuka) there is a wineshop where you can buy imported liquors like Johnny Walker, Bacardi, Chivas Regal, Absolu Wodka etc. Wines are mostly from Australia and Italy and imported via Bali starting around Rp 300.000.
+On jalan J. Sudirman nr 1 (the road to Larantuka) there is a wineshop where you sometimes can buy imported liquors like Johnny Walker, Bacardi, Chivas Regal, Absolu Wodka etc. Wines are mostly from Australia and Italy and imported via Bali and prices start at around Rp 300.000.
 Unfortunately they are also out of stock from time to time, but if you are in the neighbourhood you could try your luck.

 TRANSPORT (see also)

 The airport Frans Seda or Waioti is 5 km east of town.
 There are direct connections with Kupang and Denpasar (Bali).
 There is no direct connection with other airports on Flores.

 Bus long distance

 It takes 4 hours to/from Larantuka.
 No fixed schedules.
 Bustickets are Rp 60.000.
 Sometimes the bus stops in Boru for 20 minutes (toiletbreak, eat).

-There are also buses to Ende (5 hours) and Bajawa (8-10 hours).
+There are also buses to Ende (5 to 6 hours) and Bajawa (8 to 10 hours).
 For Moni you can take the bus to Ende (around 3 hours).

 Bus within town